gadirom/Art-in-Swift/MetalBuilder_Particles_Vision.swiftpm/README.md

 The sound is made by AVAudioEngine.

-To run on iPad download the whole repository [Art-in-Swift](https://github.com/gadirom/Art-in-Swift) (Code->Download ZIP), run Files and unzip, then open this package (Density Simulator).
+To run on iPad download the whole repository [Art-in-Swift](https://github.com/gadirom/Art-in-Swift) (Code->Download ZIP), run Files and unzip, then open this package (MetalBuilder_Particles_Vision).